 \section{Introduction}

 In \cite{Gross14} the scattering diagram method was employed to study cluster algebras \cite{Fomin02}, where all information of a cluster algebra or a cluster pattern is encoded in the corresponding \emph{cluster scattering diagram} (CSD, for short).
 It was clarified implicitly in \cite{Gross14} and more explicitly in \cite{Nakanishi22a} that the \emph{dilogarithm elements} $\Psi[n]$, where $n$ is its normal vector, and the \emph{pentagon relation} among them play prominent roles in a CSD.

-Meanwhile, it has been known that cluster algebras admit natural quantizations \cite{Berenstein05b, Tran09, Fock03, Fock07}.
-The relation to the \emph{quantum dilogarithm} \cite{Faddeev94} was also studied in \cite{Fock07, Keller11, Kashaev11, Nagao11b}.
-Naturally, \emph{quantum cluster scattering diagrams} (QCSD, for short), which are quantum analogues of CSDs, were introduced and studied in \cite{Mandel15, Davison19}, where \emph{quantum dilogarithm elements} again play a primary role.
-Here and below, we distinguish the quantum dilogarithm $\bfPsi_q(x)$ and the quantum dilogarithm elements $\Psi_{a,b}[n]$ to avoid the confusion.
-The former is a formal power series of an indeterminate $x$ with a parameter $q$ due to \cite{Schutzenberger53,Faddeev94}, while the latter are certain elements of the structure group $G$ of a QCSD.
-It is well known that the quantum dilogarithm satisfies the \emph{pentagon identity} \cite{Faddeev94,Chekhov99}, which is a quantum analogue of the pentagon identity (more often called Abel's identity or the five-term relation) of the dilogarithm \cite{Lewin81}.
+Meanwhile, it has been known that cluster algebras admit natural quantizations \cite{Berenstein05b, Tran09, Fock03, Fock07}, where the \emph{quantum dilogarithm} plays a key role.
+Naturally, \emph{quantum cluster scattering diagrams} (QCSD, for short), which are quantum analogs of CSDs, were introduced and studied in \cite{Mandel15, Davison19}, where \emph{quantum dilogarithm elements} play a primary role.
+Here and below, we distinguish the quantum dilogarithm $\bfPsi_q(x)$ and the quantum dilogarithm elements $\Psi_{a,b}[n]$.
+The former is a formal power series of an indeterminate $x$ with a parameter $q$ due to \cite{Schutzenberger53,Faddeev94,Fock03}, while the latter are certain elements of the structure group $G$ of a QCSD.
+It is well known that the quantum dilogarithm satisfies the \emph{pentagon identity} \cite{Faddeev94,Chekhov99}, which is a quantum analog of the pentagon identity (more often called Abel's identity or the five-term relation) of the dilogarithm \cite{Lewin81}.